Do MLLMs Capture How Interfaces Guide User Behavior? A Benchmark for Multimodal UI/UX Design Understanding: Experiments

 \subsubsection{Evaluation Metrics}

 To judge how well a model’s generated interpretation explains the observed outcome, we compare it against expert-curated key interpretations for each instance.
-Specifically, we instruct the model to produce an unconstrained free-form explanation enumerating all relevant factors, and each expert interpretation is independently evaluated in a binary manner, whether it is fully captured by the explanation or not.
+Since we let models produce free-form explanations, their outputs often differ substantially in wording and verbosity even when conveying similar meaning; accordingly, we prioritize semantic alignment over surface-level lexical overlap.
+Specifically, we instruct the model to enumerate all relevant factors in its explanation, and each expert interpretation is independently evaluated in a binary manner, whether it is fully captured by the explanation or not.
 We report two metrics: \textit{Interpretation Recall}, measuring the proportion of expert interpretations captured, and \textit{Instance‑level Recall}, which counts an instance as correct if at least one expert interpretation is captured.
 Binary inclusion judgments are made using a GPT-4o-based evaluator \citep{liu-etal-2023-g}, validated against human judgments on 1,000 random samples (83.0\% accuracy, Cohen's kappa 0.66).
 The prompts used, along with the results of BLEU, ROUGE, METEOR, and BERTScore \citep{papineni-etal-2002-bleu, lin-2004-rouge, banerjee-lavie-2005-meteor, zhang2020bertscoreevaluatingtextgeneration} are reported in the Appendix \ref{appx:interpret}.